 Create a replication user

 For the sake of security, it would be best if replication to this device ran as a user other than root.
-Start by creating the user:
+First, create a user in the FreeNAS web GUI called zfsuser.
+Note the numeric userid for that user.